Porcupinefish: Characteristics

-Porcupinefish have the ability to inflate their bodies by swallowing water or air, thereby becoming rounder.
-This increase in size (almost double vertically) reduces the range of potential predators to those with much bigger mouths.
+They have the ability to inflate their bodies by swallowing water or air, thereby becoming rounder.
+This increase in size (almost double vertically) reduces the range of potential predators to those with much larger mouths.
 A second defense mechanism is provided by the sharp spines, which radiate outwards when the fish is inflated.

+They have upper and lower teeth that fuse into a shape of a parrot's beak; they use this beak to eat molluscs and sea urchins.

 Some species are poisonous, having tetrodotoxin in their internal organs, such as the ovaries and liver.
-This neurotoxin is at least 1200 times more potent than cyanide.
+This neurotoxin is at least 1,200 times more potent than cyanide.
 The poison is produced by several types of bacteria obtained from the fish's diet.
-As a result of these three defenses, porcupinefish have few predators, although adults are sometimes preyed upon by sharks and orcas.
+As a result of these three defenses, porcupinefish have few predators, though adults are sometimes preyed upon by sharks and orcas.
 Juveniles are also preyed on by Lysiosquillina maculata, tuna, and dolphins.

+Relationship with humans

+Consumption

 Porcupinefish are eaten as food fish and are an exotic delicacy in Cebu, Philippines, where they are called tagotongan.
-However, puffer fish can be a dangerous thing to eat since they can cause "Tetrodotoxin poisoning" which causes paralysis to certain parts of the body.
-Normally, this will only affect a person's health but in some cases it has lead to death since there is no known antidote for this type of poisoning.
-This however, doesn't stop people from consuming it.
-In fact, the risk factor is alluring to tourists, so in certain places such as Hawaii and Tahiti, it is sold in a dried up form.

-History
+However, pufferfish can be dangerous to consume since they can cause tetrodotoxin poisoning.